 Australia's development assistance program has, since 1997, helped to strengthen the legal and judicial system in Cambodia including providing training and infrastructure support to assist reform.

 The Extraordinary Chambers in the Courts of Cambodia (Khmer Rouge Tribunal)

-In 1997 the Cambodian Government asked the UN to assist with the establishment of an internationally credible tribunal to try Khmer Rouge (KR) leaders most responsible for the humanitarian and other crimes committed between 17 April 1975 and 6 January 1979.
+In 1997, the Cambodian Government asked the United Nations to assist with the establishment of an internationally credible tribunal to try Khmer Rouge (KR) leaders most responsible for the humanitarian and other crimes committed between 17 April 1975 and 6 January 1979.
 The UN Chief Negotiator, Hans Correll, and Cambodian Senior Minister, Sok An signed an agreement on the terms of a tribunal in June 2003.

 The Extraordinary Chambers in the Courts of Cambodia (ECCC) sit within Cambodia's court system.
 They comprise a pre-trial chamber, a trial chamber and a supreme court chamber.
 The ECCC is a hybrid court, with a mixture of Cambodian and international judges presiding over each chamber.
 Decisions are made by a super-majority requiring the agreement of some Cambodian and some international judges.

 The Cambodian and Australian Governments enjoy high levels of cooperation in efforts to combat people smuggling and trafficking in people.
 Australia maintains an Australian Federal Police (AFP) liaison office in Phnom Penh to encourage and assist Cambodian law enforcement agencies to deal with transnational crime, including people smuggling.
-An MOU between the two countries which provides a framework for cooperative activities designed to combat people smuggling was signed in 2002.
+A memorandum of understandingbetween the two countries which provides a framework for cooperative activities designed to combat people smuggling was signed in 2002.

 Child sex tourism